 Serious Matters

 It’s so important that we take the basics very seriously.
 Elijah left for a different place and sought help.
 Part of God’s restoration plan may be counseling.
 God gives us one another, but also He provides professionals.
 Trained and experienced professionals can test our physical, mental, and emotional health, but we also need to look at the basics of rest, sleep, and nourishment.
-If we are depressed, we are depleted, let’s do the basics that need to be done, but let’s also reach out to God, to others, and to a professional so we can
+If we are depressed, we are depleted; let’s do the basics that need to be done, but let’s also reach out to God, to others, and to a professional so we can get help.

 Thinking About Suicide?